 Parents of students in your class are ALWAYS welcome to take the class, or at least observe whenever they want, provided there is space in the room.
 Your administrator may also drop by at any time unannounced.

 Protect yourself from accusations of misconduct.
 NEVER work alone with a student in a room where you cannot be observed from the hallway or by someone else.
-If you must discipline a student, be sure to inform the parent.
+If you must have a disciplinary conversation with a student, be sure to inform the parent.
 Whenever possible, have another adult present.
-If a parent asks you to transport a student, make some record of the agreement.
+Document the conversation If a parent asks you to transport a student, make some record of the agreement (text message, email)o.
 This can include the phone log that a call was placed to either the parent, your administrator, or another instructor, but a written record to your administrator, such as a note or email is especially helpful, even after the event.

-A general rule of thumb is that a semester credit involves about 75 hours for the student.
-Classroom time provides 45 hours.
+A general rule of thumb is that a semester credit involves about 75 hours for the student, of which 45 hours is spent in our twice-weekly classes.
 Plan for your students to spend at least another 30 hours outside of class doing homework or projects.
 Some classes require 5 – 8 hours of homework per week.
 Because our classroom hours are less than most formal school settings, the student accepts the responsibility of investing significant learning time at home.
 However, teachers who pile on excessive amounts of homework may risk losing their market.
 For some students, this is their first classroom experience and the first time they are accountable to an instructor outside their family.
 You may find that your role as instructor includes helping them learn basic protocols such as (1) putting their name and the date on the assignments they turn in, (2) neatness, (3) respecting due dates and deadlines and, (3) at high school level, writing in ink rather than pencil, or using only pencil for math classes.

 Evaluations/grade reports are provided for every student at the end of every term for classes for which those are appropriate.
 A sample evaluation sheet is available on request and may help you decide what kind of data you need to gather throughout the term.
 You are responsible for making and distributing grade reports at the end of each semester.
 It is recommended that you also keep a copy of each student’s evaluation in your files.
 ZLO does NOT maintain records for transcripts.
 Remind students to keep their evaluations, as you may not be available in the distant future to write it again.